freddiN/FreddiRollo/README.md

 - box bottom (houses the wemos, step down module and the driver)
 - box top

-You can find the STLs on Thingiverse here: (TODO)
+You can find the STLs on Thingiverse here: https://www.thingiverse.com/thing:4806384

 # assemblement
 (TODO: pictures)